kaloyan-marinov/vocab-treasury/README.md

 # Introduction

 `VocabTreasury` is a web application that supports the process of learning a foreign language.

 Writing down new words is part and parcel of that process.
-Traditionally, new words have been written down in a physical notebook; nowadays, new words can alternatively be recorded on a tablet using a stylus.
+Traditionally, new words have been written down in a physical notebook;
+nowadays, new words can alternatively be recorded on a tablet using a stylus.
 Such written records are a reliable means for language learners to achieving fluency in their respective target languages.

 Another aspect of the reality of purposeful language learning is that it takes a long time.
-One consequence of that is the continuous accumulation of written records though time; another consequence is that it becomes increasingly more difficult to look up specific information, which is imprinted in only one or two particular written records.
+One consequence of that is the continuous accumulation of written records though time;
+another consequence is that
+it becomes increasingly more difficult to look up specific information, which is imprinted in only one or two particular written records.
 Maintaining an organized approach can become cumbersome even for diligent learners.

 `VocabTreasury` has the following twofold objective:

 - firstly, to serve as a single place that you can store all of your written records in, and

 - secondly, to enable you to efficiently scan all your records for specific information, thus helping you pinpoint the one or two relevant records that you actually need to inspect.

 # How to set up the project locally

+In a nutshell, this section will explain how to use Docker to serve a persistence layer;
+use `localhost` (= the local network interface) to serve a backend application;
+and use `localhost` to serve a frontend application.

 1. clone this repository, and navigate into your local repository

-2. in the `backend` subfolder of your local repository, create a `.env` file with the following structure:
+2. create `.env` file within the `backend` subfolder of your local repository by taking the following steps:
     ```
-    SECRET_KEY=<specify-a-good-secret-key-here>

-    SQLALCHEMY_DATABASE_URI=sqlite:///<absolute-path-starting-with-a-leading-slash-and-pointing-to-an-SQLite-file>

-    MAIL_SERVER=
-    MAIL_PORT=
-    #MAIL_USE_TLS =  True
-    MAIL_USERNAME=
-    MAIL_PASSWORD=
+    $ cp \
+        backend/.env.template \
+        backend/.env

+    # Edit the content of `backend/.env` as per the comments/instructions therein.
     ```
-    (For deployment, you should generate a "good secret key" and store that value in SECRET_KEY within the `.env` file; to achieve that, take a look at the "How to generate good secret keys" section on https://flask.palletsprojects.com/en/1.1.x/quickstart/ .
-For local development, something like `keep-this-value-known-only-to-the-deployment-machine` should suffice.)

 3. set up the backend: